OpenIdentityPlatform/commons/rest/api-descriptor/README.md

 * Endpoints to discover API descriptions
 * Automatic generation of API documentation
 * A ForgeRock-consistent UI to explore the APIs

+### Translation

+Some API description fields can be marked for translation, specifically String fields that describe the API.
+These String fields can be replaced with a URI.
+The URI should specify the scheme, the resource location and the key of the text to be used.

+* "i18n:relative/path/to/resouce#key"

+An example being :

+* "i18n:api-descriptor/SnsMessageResource#service.title"

+Where the SnsMessageResource.properties is a properties file in the Resources folder, containing the key value pairs like this:

+* service.title = Push Notification Response Endpoint

+Additional resources can be added next to the default resource which contain desired translations.
+E.g. Translated French would be in a file called

+ * SnsMessageResource_fr.properties

+And it would contain the same keys but with French translations, e.g.

+* service.title = Je suis désolé, je ne parle pas français

+The API descriptor will return the most appropriate translation.
+If locale is not specified or cannot be matched, the default properties file will be used.
+If the locale is specified in the request and is matched, then the resource for that locale is used.
+The locale should be specified in the request using the 'Accept-Language' header.